Austral-Asia Cup

 The Austral-Asia Cup was a One Day International cricket tournament held at Sharjah, United Arab Emirates.

-The Arab cricketer, enthusiast and millionaire Abdur Rahman Bukhathir brought cricket initially to Sharjah in the mid-1980s and he masterminded a one-day tournament involving Asia and Australasia's main cricketing nations – Australia, India, New Zealand, Pakistan and Sri Lanka.
+The Arab millionaire Abdur Rahman Bukhathir brought cricket initially to Sharjah in the mid-1980s and organized a multi-nation one-day tournament involving several cricketing nations such as Australia, India, New Zealand, Pakistan and Sri Lanka.
+The tournament became defunct by the mid-1990s.